Clubs & Activities

 Club Moderator: Dionne O'Brien

-Club Moderator: Lisa Baldridge
+Club Moderator: Lorenzo Foster

 The SMHS Chess Club offers opportunities to strategically practice chess while having fun.
 The club meets once a month after school and daily at lunch for both instruction and play.
 The club is open to students of all ability levels.